• Skip to main content

 • Neonatal intensive care units (NICUs)

-Your selected area of practice will ultimately determine your pediatric nurse’s salary.
+Your selected area of focus will, in part, determine your pediatric nurse’s salary.
 In general, you can expect a higher salary for more intense workplaces.
 Nurses can expect slightly lower wages for lower intensity practice settings like a doctor’s office.

 How to improve your salary as a pediatric nurse